bomberstudios/artboard-manager/README.md

 - Arrange artboards on deletion and rotation
 - Ability to enable the plugin per document / page
 - Ability to rename Artboards automatically based on multiple criteria
+- Use the DocumentChange action, instead of the horrible hacks we use now (v2.0)